leadr-msu/kepler-gl/index.md

 ## Cluster Map
 Cluster maps make it so that points within a set radius are grouped together.
-To do this, return to the Layers Settings icon.
+To do this, return to the Layers Settings menu.
 1. Under "Layer Type," choose "Cluster."
     * Zooming in and out of the map, changes the the size of the clusters.
 2. Color: